In our last post, we looked at 6 questions you should ask to tell how safe your federal grant is from conflicts of interest.

 While it is nearly impossible to stop all risk of grant fraud, here are five things that professional grant managers can do to reduce the risk of a dangerous conflict of interest:

-#1 Identify and Disclose
+#1 Identify and Disclose Risks

-#2 Communicate and Educate
+#2 Communicate and Educate Grant Staff

-#3 Document the Process
+#3 Document the Process for Clarity

 Require a transparent, fair and fully-documented procurement process and a regular review and maintenance of the conflict of interest statements signed by individuals responsible for purchasing goods and services.
+Documentation of the process will not only provide a roadmap for grant managers and others but can also expose holes in your process before a costly conflict of interest occurs.

 #4 Watch Consulting Charges

 When consultants are used, extra care should be taken to substantiate that their rate of pay reflects the market rate for the unique skill set being utilized and that the final result of the engagement is well-defined and a record of the results is kept.
+Professional services costs receive an added layer of scrutiny because of many past problems with this area of charges.

-#5 Talk to Staff
+#5 Talk to Staff About Requirements

 Lucy Morgan CPA, MBA